 On 8 January 1820 Sheikh Sultan I signed the General Maritime Treaty with Britain, accepting a protectorate to keep the Ottoman Turks out.
 Like four of its neighbours, Ajman, Dubai, Ras al-Khaimah and Umm al-Qaiwain, its position on the route to India made it important enough to be recognized as a salute state

-Sharjah is the third largest emirate in the United Arab Emirates, and is the only one to have land on both the Persian Gulf and the Gulf of Oman.
+Sharjah is the third largest emirate in the United Arab Emirates, and is the only one to have land on both the Arabian Gulf and the Gulf of Oman.
 Sharjah is ruled by Sheikh Dr Sultan ibn Muhammad Al-Qasimi of the Supreme Council of the UAE and Sheikh of Sharjah.

 In addition there are two enclaves belonging to Sharjah situated on the east coast, bordering the Gulf of Oman.
 These are Kalba, and Dibba al-Husn.
 The emirate has a total area of 2,590 square kilometres, which is equivalent to 3.3 per cent of the country's total area, excluding the islands.
 It contains the main administrative and commercial centers together with an especially impressive array of cultural and traditional projects, including several museums.
 Distinctive landmarks are the two major covered souqs, reflecting Islamic design; a number of recreational areas and public parks such as Al Jazeirah Fun Park and Al Buheirah Corniche.
 The city is also notable for its numerous elegant mosques.
 The Emirate of Sharjah is also known to be the Cultural Capital of the UAE.
 The Expo Centre of Sharjah is well known for the annual book fair that is famous all over the region.
 The Emir personally takes keen interest in this event which brings together hundreds of publishers from all over the world and thousands of titles.
 The Expo Centre was founded & built in 1976 by Frederick Pittera, an international producer of trade & public fairs.
 It was the most popular and the first mixed-use Exhibition, Conference & Entertainment Centre in the Middle East and the first to bring international Circuses, Ice Shows ,Boxing & Wrestling events, and foreign government exhibitions, together with their national orchestras, dance companies, arts etc. to the Gulf.
 In 1989 Pittera sold his interest in Expo Centre to his sponsor & partner Sheikh Ahmed bin Mohamed Al Qasimi.
 Sharjah also encompasses some important oasis areas, the most famous of which is Dhaid where a wide range of vegetables and fruits is cultivated on its rich and fertile soil.
 Khor Fakkan provides Sharjah with a major east coast port.
 An offshore island of Sir Abu Nuáir belongs to Sharjah.
 Sharjah also claims the island of Abu Musa which Iran also claims.